Faculty Senate Bylaws (view as PDF File)

 - Distribute Senate minutes no later than 72 hours before the next meeting;

 - Maintain an ongoing record of Senate representatives and division apportionments;

 - Coordinate the nomination process for the at-large and non-tenure track faculty members of the Senate;

 - Electronically submit all Senate committee reports to the Head of Library Special Collections;

 - Maintain the Senate’s webpage, which includes posting agendas, minutes, related documents, list of senators and committee assignments;

-- Receive three hours of release time or equivalent per semester for these duties.
+- Be allotted three (3) hours of re-assignment time or equivalent per semester for these duties.